camunda/camunda-docs-manual/content/installation/full/jboss/configuration.md

 ## HAL Resource Caching

-If you use LDAP as Indentity Provider, you should consider [activating caching]({{< ref "/reference/rest/overview/hal.md#caching-of-hal-relations" >}}) of
+If you use LDAP as Identity Provider, you should consider [activating caching]({{< ref "/reference/rest/overview/hal.md#caching-of-hal-relations" >}}) of
-Users and Groups in the Camunda webapplication.
-In order to activate this, add the following configuration to the `web.xml` file of Camunda webapplication (`camunda-webapp-jboss-$PLATFORM_VERSION.war/WEB-INF/lib`):
+Users and Groups in the Camunda web application.
+In order to activate this, add the following configuration to the `web.xml` file of the Camunda web application (`camunda-webapp-wildfly-$PLATFORM_VERSION.war/WEB-INF/lib` or `camunda-webapp-jboss-$PLATFORM_VERSION.war/WEB-INF/lib`):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>